-Barbecues don’t need to be all about meat.
-There are plenty of delicious vegetarian and vegan recipes you can grill that are sure to satisfy, from pulled “pork” made from jackfruit to delicious veggie skewers.
+Barbecues don't need to be all about meat.
+There are plenty of delicious vegan and vegetarian grill recipes that are sure to satisfy, from pulled "pork" made from jackfruit to delicious veggie skewers.

 This year, try to go lighter on the meat and focus on having plenty of plant-focused foods.
 Not only are they often healthier (hello, veggies galore!), but they're also better for the planet.

 It may be easier to buy a pack of plastic forks and knives at the grocery store and call it a day, but why not bring out the ones you already have at home?
 Aside from saving money, that simple swap keeps single-use plastic waste out of landfills.